ftyers/commonvoice-map/README.md

 ![](img/size_map_example.png)

+A simple map generation script to produce an approximate distribution and dataset size of languages in Common Voice.

 ## To generate a new map

 * Download the latest stats: `wget -q -O - "https://commonvoice.mozilla.org/api/v1/stats/languages" | json_pp > languages.json`